HectorHermidaRivera/hectorhermidarivera.github.io/index.md

     <a href="https://drive.google.com/file/d/13vZ7mZ95rlw0s_VvOVO176N9I3Qy2Mhe/view" target="_blank">
       <i class="far fa-file-pdf"></i></a>
       <div class="second-row collapsible-content">
-      <i>In this paper, I introduce a novel stability axiom for stochastic voting rules, called self-equivalence, by which a society considering whether to replace its voting rule using itself will choose not to do so.
+      <p><i>In this paper, I introduce a novel stability axiom for stochastic voting rules, called self-equivalence, by which a society considering whether to replace its voting rule using itself will choose not to do so.
 I then show that under the unrestricted strict preference domain, a voting rule satisfying the democratic principles of anonymity, optimality, monotonicity, and neutrality is self-equivalent if and only if it assigns to every voter equal probability of being a dictator (i.e., uniform random dictatorship).
-Thus, any society that desires stability and adheres to the aforementioned democratic principles is bound to either employ the uniform random dictatorship or decide whether to change its voting rule using a voting rule other than itself.</i>
+Thus, any society that desires stability and adheres to the aforementioned democratic principles is bound to either employ the uniform random dictatorship or decide whether to change its voting rule using a voting rule other than itself.</i></p>
     </div>
   </div>